 The majority of the 400+ school districts in the state don’t have a detailed, up-to-date map showing their exact boundaries in a digital format.
 They typically maintain the location of their school district boundaries using hard copy maps and/or some other format the district deems appropriate.

-The Wisconsin Department of Public Instruction (DPI) manages the statewide school district boundary layer, and is the best available in the state.
-The data are not intended to be official or authoritative.
-The level of accuracy does not support detailed local analysis.
-Always consult the local school district.
-Geographic results of the DPI School District Boundary Appeal Board (SDBAB) process are eventually incorporated into the DPI school district boundary layer.
+The Wisconsin Department of Public Instruction (DPI) manages the statewide school district boundary layer.
+The statewide data are not intended to be official or authoritative; counties are ultimately responsible for maintaining school district information in parcel (land ownership) records.
+Geographic results of the school district reorganization process are incorporated into the statewide DPI school district boundary layer.

 If you are having trouble locating school district boundary data in Wisconsin or need further help, please contact us via e-Mail or at (608) 262-3065.